-This information will be taken from you at the time that you register for our services, or make a purchase from us, or make contact with us.
+This information will be taken from you at the time that you register for our services, make a purchase from us or make contact with us.
 Contact information is used to respond to enquiries or get in touch with you when necessary.

 5. Who will have access to your Personal Data